A Poem for Twelfth Night - "How the Puritans Stole Christmas"

 And each Puritan approached shaking his fist.

-Then they broke all the stain-glass.
+Then they broke all the stained-glass.

 And smashed statues galore.